 Trevi Fountain

 The Trevi Fountain, or Fontana di Trevi, was originally completed in 1762 after Salvi’s death in 1751.
-It tops the list as the most celebrated fountain in Rome and is an iconic symbol of the city.
-The fountain sits in the middle of Rome’s historic center and brings in an average of 1200 visitors every hour.
+It is the most celebrated fountain in Rome and an iconic symbol of the city.

 Colosseum

-A visit to Rome wouldn’t be complete without visiting the Colosseum.
-The Colosseum was the largest ever-built amphitheater during the Flavian era and remains to this day as the center of attraction in Rome.
-It’s no surprise why it is known as being one of the seven wonders of the world and a UNESCO world heritage site as well.
+A visit to Rome wouldn't be complete without the Colosseum.
+This was the largest amphitheater ever built during the Flavian era and remains a major attraction in Rome.

 Vatican City